HDFGroup/hdf-rest-api/Utilities.rst

 Utilities
 ###################

-The h5serv distribution includes the following utility scripts.
+The HDF Kita distribution includes the following utility scripts.
 These are all located in the ``util`` directory.

+TODO: HSDS util scripts
 dumpobjdb.py
 ------------